-While hunting, an individual may carry a handgun without a handgun license in accordance with Indiana Code 35-47-2-1 at iga.IN.gov.
+While hunting, an individual may carry a handgun without a handgun license in accordance with Indiana Code 35-47-2-1 found at iga.IN.gov

-Deer can be taken with a handgun when in compliance with DNR regulations and only during the firearms and special antlerless seasons, and with muzzleloading handguns only in the muzzleloader seasons, or in deer reduction zones when and where local ordinances allow.
+Deer can be taken with a handgun only when in compliance with DNR regulations and only during the firearms and special antlerless seasons, with muzzleloading handguns only in the muzzleloader seasons, and in deer reduction zones when and where local ordinances allow.

 Legal Archery Equipment

 Legal equipment includes long bows, compound bows, or recurve bows and arrows.
 Airbows do not meet the definition of legal archery equipment.

 The bow must have a pull of at least 35 pounds.

 Arrows must be tipped with broadheads that are metal, metal-edged, or napped flint, chert, or obsidian.
 Poisoned or exploding arrows are illegal.

 Bows drawn, held, or released by means other than by hand or hand-held releases may be used.